nusa-gr1/liedb/README.md

 - disk-free
 - schema-free

-As a consequence, it has data and offers no storage.
+As a consequence, it has no data and offers no storage.